jamesWalker55/comfyui-various/README.md

 ComfyUI/custom_nodes
 ```

-If you want to use `comfyui_raft.py`, you must install `OpenEXR` in your ComfyUI Python environment.
+If you want to use `RAFTLoadFlowFromEXRChannels` from `comfyui_raft.py`, you must install `OpenEXR` in your ComfyUI Python environment.

 ```sh
 # Activate your Python environment first.